AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/lsfr/creating-vcs.md

 ## How to access a virtual computer

 Once you have created your virtual computer, you will be able to access and launch the computer on a web browser.
-Note that it can take 5-10 minutes to create the instance.
+We recommend waiting ~10 minutes before accessing the instance.
+It takes time create the instance and for all software to be installed.

 1. To access a virtual computer, you will need to navigate to Lightsail for Research.
 Search for Lightsail for Research using the search bar and then select the product.